-Finding 2021-001 - Lack of Internal Control Over the Bank Reconciliation Process
+Finding 2022-001 - Lack of Internal Controls Over the Bank Reconciliation Process (Repeat Finding)

-Condition: Based upon a test of McCurtain County Emergency Medical Service Authority's (the Authority) bank reconciliations as of June 30, 2021, the following weaknesses were noted:
+Condition: Based upon a test of McCurtain County Emergency Medical Service Authority's (Authority) June 30, 2022, bank reconciliation, the following weakness was noted:

-- Bank reconciliations were not signed and dated by the preparer. - Bank reconciliations lacked evidence of Board review and approval. - The General bank account has five (5) outstanding checks totaling \$3,435 dated back to fiscal year 2006. - The Payroll bank account has ten (10) outstanding checks totaling \$1,032 dated back to fiscal year 2015.
+- Bank reconciliations were not signed and dated by the preparer. - Bank reconciliations lacked evidence of Board review and approval. - The General bank account has seven (7) outstanding checks totaling \$3,668 dated back to fiscal year 2006. - The Payroll bank account has nine (9) outstanding checks totaling \$847 dated back to fiscal year 2015.